Squid Game season 3

-The third and final season of South Korean dystopian survival thriller television series Squid Game, marketed as Squid Game 3 (오징어 게임 3) and created for television by South Korean writer and television producer Hwang Dong-hyuk, was released on Netflix on June 27, 2025.
+The third and final season of the South Korean dystopian survival thriller television series Squid Game, marketed as Squid Game 3 (오징어 게임 3) and created by writer and director Hwang Dong-hyuk, was released on Netflix on June 27, 2025.

-The season stars Lee Jung-jae, Lee Byung-hun, Wi Ha-joon, Im Si-wan, Kang Ha-neul, Park Gyu-young, Park Sung-hoon, Yang Dong-geun, Kang Ae-shim, Jo Yu-ri, Lee David, and Roh Jae-won.
+The season stars Lee Jung-jae, Lee Byung-hun, Wi Ha-joon, Yim Si-wan, Kang Ha-neul, Park Gyu-young, Park Sung-hoon, Yang Dong-geun, Kang Ae-shim, Jo Yu-ri, Lee David, and Roh Jae-won.
 In the season, Seong Gi-hun and the players fight for survival in ever-deadlier games.
 In-ho welcomes the VIPs while his brother Jun-ho continues the search for the island, unaware of a traitor in their midst.
 The season received positive reviews from critics.